xiyuzhai-husky-lang/husky/README.md

 ## Introduction

 Husky is **a programming language designed for many difficult tasks which haven't yet been seen as programmable at all**.
 For example, we aims towards using Husky for writing a strongly explainable and efficient classifier for image recognition tasks at any scale.
-Husky can actually do well in traditional programming domains, but the focus is on extending the boundary of programming till things mature.
+Husky can actually do well in traditional programming domains, but the current focus is on exploring the boundary of programming.

 The major advancement is the language frontend.
 In a long time, Husky will rely on Rust/Zig/C/Cpp for compilation so that we don't need to spend too much time in dealing with IRGen.